LoyolaChicagoCS/gradhandbook/source/regulations.rst

-Students must maintain continual registration throughout their years in the program unless they explicitly apply for and are approved for a leave of absence.
+Students must maintain continual registration throughout their years in the program unless they explicitly apply for and are approved for a :ref:`leave_of_absence`.
+You must also announce your decision to come back from a Leave of Absence with an email to the Associate Dean of the Graduate School.

 ..
 FIX ?? phd only?
     or risk having to apply for